Stephanie Kay Nutrition

 Instructions

 1. Fill a saucepan with water and bring to a boil.
 Once boiling, add a generous pinch of salt and quinoa and cook for 15 minutes, or as per package directions, until tender.
-Once cooked, strain quinoa in a fine mesh colander, rinse under cold water to cool and shake the colander to remove as much excess water as possible.
+Once cooked, strain the warm quinoa in a fine mesh colander, rinse under cold water to cool, and shake the colander to remove as much excess water as possible.

-4. Cover the salad with the dressing, toss until well coated, and taste and adjust oil, lemon and seasoning as needed.
+4. Cover the salad with the dressing and toss gently.
+Then taste and adjust olive oil, lemon juice, salt, and pepper as needed.

 5. The salad can be served immediately or stored in an airtight container in the fridge for up to 5 days.